him-wtag/welltravel-setup/README.md

 You can include other projects by modifying the `PROJECT_NAMES` array at top.

 ### Prerequisite
+- Create a Personal Access Token on GitHub which has the scopes `repo, write:packages, read:packages and delete:packages.`
 - [nvm](https://github.com/nvm-sh/nvm): for installing node versions
 - [rbenv](https://github.com/rbenv/rbenv): for installing ruby versions

 ### Steps to Run

 - Clone the repo
+- Edit setup.sh and modify the TOKEN variable
 - Make setup.sh executable - `cd welltravel-setup && chmod +x setup.sh`
 - `./setup.sh &> output.txt` ( The script output will be saved in a output.txt file.
 If you want to see the output in terminal, run `./setup.sh` only )